django-fluent/django-fluent-blogs/README.rst

 Applications:

-* Comments based on django.contrib.comments_ (can be styled with django-fluent-comments_ for example)
+* Comments based on django.contrib.comments_ (can be styled via django-fluent-comments_ for example)
 * Categories integrated with django-categories_
 * *Optional* tagging with django-taggit_ and optionally django-taggit-autocomplete-modified_
 * *Optional* integration with django-fluent-pages_